audrum/old-multinstall/README.md

 * WinRAR
 * Optionally installs Office

-Also includes the Windows 10 activator and Office 365 activator ported to PowerShell.
+Also includes the Windows 10 activator and Office activator.
 The installing of those programs is made installing and invoking [Chocolatey](https://chocolatey.org/).

 ## Office 2019